mecrazy/stravaFollowers/README.md

 When you execute it on [Strava](https://www.strava.com), it shows you lists of your following and follwers.
 You can also download the list as a CSV.
 ***
 **< TOGGLE LINK >**
-It attach or remove links to user pages.
+It attach or remove links to user pages on user names.

 **< SHOW UNMATCH / SHOW ALL >**
 It can extract users.

 **< DOWNLOAD CSV >**
 You can download your list as a CSV.
 When you extract list, it is also extracted.

 **< CLOSE >**
 It close these function.